nvim-treesitter/nvim-treesitter/README.md

 ## Adding queries

-Queries are what `nvim-treesitter` uses to extract informations from the syntax tree; they are located in the `queries/{language}/*` runtime directories (like the `queries` folder of this plugin), e.g., `queries/{language}/{locals,highlights,textobjects}.scm`.
+Queries are what `nvim-treesitter` uses to extract information from the syntax tree; they are located in the `queries/{language}/*` runtime directories (like the `queries` folder of this plugin), e.g., `queries/{language}/{locals,highlights,textobjects}.scm`.
 Other modules may require additional queries such as `folding.scm`.